-As weather patterns evolve, the Company's vineyards, and contracted vineyards, have become susceptible to potential smoke damage as a result of wildfires within the region.
+As weather patterns evolve, the Company's vineyards, and contracted vineyards have become susceptible to potential smoke damage as a result of wildfires within the region.
 In extreme events, smoke can produce effects on grapes that make them unusable in the production of wine.
-The Company cannot predict smoke events, or their potential impact were they to occur.
+The Company cannot predict smoke events, or the potential impact if such events were to occur.